camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-engine.html.md

 ---

 The process engine configuration can be placed in both [processes.xml](ref:#descriptors-processesxml) and the [bpm-platform.xml](ref:#descriptors-bpm-platformxml) files.
-If the process engine is configured in either of both files, it will be bootratrapped by the camunda BPM platform infrastructure and be made available through `BpmPlatform.getProcessEngineService().getProcessEngine("name of process engine")`.
+If the process engine is configured in either of both files, it will be bootsrtrapped by the camunda BPM platform infrastructure and be made available through `BpmPlatform.getProcessEngineService().getProcessEngine("name of process engine")`.

 ## Example